skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Inventories.md

 ## Redefine Conditions

-For Mainframe files, the inventory also allows for the entry of Redefine Conditions, which are used to handle any occurrences of COBOL's REDEFINES construct that might appear in the Copybook.
+For Mainframe data sets, the inventory also allows for the entry of Redefine Conditions, which are used to handle any occurrences of COBOL's REDEFINES construct that might appear in the Copybook.
 In COBOL, the REDEFINES keyword allows an area of a record to be interpreted in multiple different ways.
 In the example below, for instance, each record can hold either the details of a person (PERSON-DET) or the details of a company (COMP-DET).

 ![](./media/redefine.png)